codurance/site/_posts/2018-03-07-growing-your-career.md

 ---
 layout: post
 asset-type: post
-date: 2018-03-05 08:00:00 +00:00
+date: 2018-03-07 14:00:00 +00:00
 author: Nacho García
 name: growing-your-career
 title: Growing your career
 description: Some resources to improve as a developer
+image:
+   src: /assets/custom/img/blog/2018-03-07-growing-your-career.jpg
 tags:
 - growth
 - first steps
 - craftsmanship
 ---
-As of now, there are a lot of developers in the IT indostry willing to advance in their professional carreers but don't know how.
+As of now, there are a lot of developers in the IT industry willing to advance in their professional careers who don't know how.
-This pretends to be a quick reference for them.
+This is meant to be a quick reference for them.

-One could argue to have put another resources - there is almost no reference to devops, infosec, agile, AI, iOS nor any new cool frontend framework like React or Angular - But in my opinion if you have done enough of the points of this generic list, you will have already the resources not to follow any list.
+One could argue to include resources - there is almost no reference to devops, infosec, agile, AI, iOS nor any new cool frontend framework like React or Angular - but in my opinion if you have done enough of the points of this generic list, you will have already the resources not to need any list.

 *Note: If you don't know English well, it's time for you to learn.
 Many resources and documentations are written in it*